 We recently stumbled upon vegan mozzarella cheese that is quite tasty.
 New Seasons market donates to our church on a regular basis.
 One of the foods my husband brought home last month was a product called, “Follow Your Heart” Casein-Free Diet Dairy Alternative.
 It is a mozzarella-type cheese.
 I have eaten it numerous times in sandwiches, and I really like it!
 Note that it is not low in fat or saturated fat because it is made with coconut oil.

 Casein-Free But Not Low Fat

-If you are looking for a low fat version of cheese, this isn’t it.
-However, if you are looking for a cheese alternative that tastes like cheese AND is casein-free, then this might be the product you want.
+If you are looking for a lower fat version of cheese, this isn't it.
+However, if you are looking for casein-free dairy alternatives that taste like cheese, then this might be the product you want.
 (Not an affiliate).
-We have a Safeway less than two miles from our house that has 17 different products from “Follow Your Heart.”
-So, I’m confident that this product is readily available in other stores as well.
+We have a Safeway less than two miles from our house that has 17 assorted products from “Follow Your Heart.”
+So, I'm confident that this product is readily available in other stores as well.
 They do carry some of the products at Amazon.
-However, I’m not sure Amazon has the best price.
+However, I'm not sure Amazon has the best price.